 Being aware of the overall home buying process will help relieve a lot of your worries.
 It's always best to understand each stage and how it relates to another so that, in the end, you will be as informed as possible and confident in your final buying decision.
-Here at Ann Cummings & Jim Lee, we want you to be empowered with the knowledge needed to make your home buying experience a great one!
+Here at the Ann Cummings & Jim Lee team, we want you to be empowered with the knowledge needed to make your home buying experience a great one!

 1. Select a Buyer's Agent to Represent You.